lunalachique/python-100-days-challenge/content/day42.md

 # This text outputs in green
 Your beast is called Brian.
 It is an earth beast with a special move of Flying bellyflop
 ```

+### ➡️ To run this code use terminal and run the file ⬅️

 <details>
 <summary>💡 Hint</summary>